johnyerhot/Scaling-the-every-day-Rails-app/servers/01_servers.md

 !SLIDE
 # Nginx #

-!SLIDE bullets incremental
+!SLIDE bullets
 # Cache everything #

-!SLIDE bullets incremental
+!SLIDE bullets
 # Nginx should serve _all_ static content
 * (that isn't being served by a CDN or S3)
-* try_files  $uri $uri/index.html $uri.html @passenger-or-uniorn
+* `try_files  $uri $uri/index.html $uri.html @passenger-or-uniorn`

+!SLIDE

+## If your provider doesn't provide a LB... ##

-!SLIDE bullets incremental
+!SLIDE bullets

 # HAProxy #
-* super efficient and really doesn’t need a server all to it’s own.
+* Super efficient - really doesn’t need a server all to it’s own.
-* Just run a few less workers on app master
+* Just run a few less workers on app master.
-* Never seen it be first piece to break
+* Never seen it be first piece to break.